Argentina Diplomatic Profile

 Economic Policy

-Argentina’s closest economic policy partners are Uruguay, Portugal, and Bulgaria.
+Argentina’s closest economic policy partners are Uruguay, Portugal, and United States.
 Most adversarial: North Korea, Russia, and Belarus.

 Key Questions